maelocrowd/cafe-fausse/README.md

 - The site includes a protected administration portal accessible only to authorized staff.
 - Admins access the portal via the `/admin` route.
 - Upon visiting `/admin`, admins are prompted to log in with their credentials.
-- Use username:admin and passord:admin for login (A simple token-based implementation to update menu item prices in the menuchange dashboard which can be further enhanced to use config file or database).
+- Use username:admin and password:admin for login (A simple token-based implementation to update menu item prices in the menuchange dashboard which can be further enhanced to use config file or database).
 - Upon successful login, admins receive access to special dashboard functionality.

 **Updating Menu Item Prices:**